rtibi/MCW-Azure-Stack/Hands-on lab/HOL unguided - Azure Stack.md

     -   Maximum number of databases: **20**

--   Create a new offer from the plan and set the offer to be publicly visible.
+-   Create a new offer from the plan and set the offer to be publicly visible

--   Login to the tenant portal and create a new Azure Stack subscription using the new offer.
+-   Login to the tenant portal and create a new Azure Stack subscription using the new offer

 #### Exit criteria

--   You should have a new plan and offer with the custom Azure SQL Database quota.
+-   You should have a new plan and offer with the custom Azure SQL Database quota

--   You should be able to login to the tenant portal and create a resource using the new subscription.
+-   You should be able to login to the tenant portal and create a resource using the new subscription

 ## Exercise 2: Deploy the SQL Hosting Server and DB on Azure Stack